 Hiking in Mount Teide National Park

 What kind of hikes are there?
-Many, and different, you just have to know.
+Many, and very different, you just have to know.

-Mount Teide National Park has 21 walks the shortest of which is 600 m and the longest 17 km.
-They are self-guided walks and well marked on the park map.
+Mount Teide National Park has 21 walks, the shortest of which is 600 m and the longest 17 km.
+They are self-guided and well marked on the park map.

 Mount Teide National Park Hiking Map

-This is Mount Teide hiking map where the routes are numbered and marked with red.
-The scenic spots are marked with binoculars.
+This is the official Mount Teide hiking map where all routes are numbered and marked with red.
+Scenic lookouts are marked with binoculars.

 Map of Mount Teide National Park (Source: Gobierno de Canarias Parques Nacionales)

-The hiking routes of the map are explained on the Gobierno de Canarias Parques Nacionales website: Gobierno de Canarias, Teide Hiking Routes.
+The hiking routes you can see on the map are explained on the Gobierno de Canarias Parques Nacionales website: Gobierno de Canarias, Teide Hiking Routes.

 Roques de Garcia Hike